-Watching professional tennis players like Emma Raducanu at the US Open, it’s easy to see that tennis is a game of skill, endurance, and power.
-The best players start their training on the court at a young age – but you don’t have to be a professional to play tennis and enjoy all the benefits that it brings.
+Watching professional tennis players, it’s easy to see that this is a game of skill, endurance and power.
+The best players start their training on the court at a young age – but you don’t have to be a professional or start early in life to play tennis and enjoy all the benefits that it brings.

 Here’s what beginners should know about the basics of tennis, as well as the benefits of incorporating it into your usual workout regime.